nwutils/nwjs-packager/README.md

   // The file name format of output packages.
 Can use the special symbols %a%, %v% %p%
   // which are replaced with the nw-builder appName, appVersion and platform (eg osx64) respectively "package_name": "%a%-%v%-%p%",
+  // Only build for the current OS (regardless of the value of buildOptions.platforms)
+  // Reccommended for best results "build_current_os_only": true,
   "linux": {
     "pre": {
       "desktop_file": true, // Toggles generating a Linux .desktop file